 - Easy to make - all you need is a whisk, a bowl and a spatula to make this recipe.
 It is so super simple.

-- Healthy muffins - this recipe is ACTUALLY healthy.
+- Healthy muffins - this recipe is wholesome and nutritious.
 They're made with oat flour, almond flour, flax, whole eggs, olive oil and no sugar at all.
 They're full of protein, fiber and healthy fats.
 I think this is a great healthy snack for kids and adults too.

 INGREDIENTS

-This muffin recipe uses wholesome nutritious ingredients that are readily available.
+This muffin recipe uses simple ingredients that are readily available.
 See the FAQ section below for possible substitutions.

-- Olive Oil - I love using olive oil for its fruity flavour and healthy fat fractions.
-It adds extra flavour since these bananas have no sugar.
+- Olive Oil - I love using olive oil for its fruity flavor and healthy fat fractions.
+It adds extra flavor since these bananas have no sugar.
 You can certainly use any other cooking oil, such as sunflower or canola oil.

 - Eggs - Two large eggs will add nice structure and help with the moist spongy texture.